lvbellon/ASDNet/README.md

-# ASDNet: Convolutional Neural Networks for Autism Spectrum Disorder Binary Classification Using Resting State fMRI
+# ASDNet: Residual Neural Networks for Autism Spectrum Disorder Binary Classification Using Resting State fMRI
 ## Usage

 To run the models, you'll need to download this repository: